 'I chose the course here because it is strongly rooted in experimental methods and you’re given the chance to talk to the people who are at the top of their field and are involved in current research which is changing the face of psychology.
 I still find it amazing that you’ll learn about a fascinating experiment in lectures and then realise that the person giving your tutorials or lectures headed that research team!

 'I had a tutorial in second year on deciphering the neural basis of semantic knowledge.
 After an hour, the tutor paused and asked us if we wished to continue, since the discussion was so invigorating and we were all passionately debating the subject.
 My tutorial partner and I gladly agreed to continue the tutorial for longer.
 A few hours later I cycled back to college with my head full of curiosity and inspiration, and spent the evening in the library researching more!
 It was wonderful, and exemplary of how the tutorial system can inspire and prompt many new ideas between professors and students.

-Please select 'see course data' on the following course option to view the full Unistats data for Psychology.
+Please select 'see course data' to view the full Unistats data for Psychology.

 Please note that there may be no data available if the number of course participants is very small.

 Visit the Studying at Oxford section of this page for a more general insight into what studying here is likely to be like.

 - Terms 1-3: about six lectures, two or three tutorials or one practical class.